reiugit/react-app-example/README.md

-# Sample React App with Typescript
+# Sample React App with TypeScript

-Simple example:
+Simple example for React and TypeScript:
 * Close and reopen an alert
 * Select items in a listgroup